Last week saw one of the most anticipated product launches of 2013 – OptimizePress 2.0

 Part of the reason for the high conversions is basically what I’d call “crowd-sourced split testing”.
 In other words LeadPages gets to see the stats on all user accounts so their designs are influenced by what is working right now.

 As this changes, they add new template designs and features to reflect this so we can all benefit – a unique and major advantage over any other system that is out there.
 On squeeze pages in particular I’ve never experienced such high conversions.

 Highly recommended - and in my opinion superb value.

 There are many other tools out there you can look into as well of course (e.g., ProfitsTheme) but I am not the kind of person who is keen on constantly trying out brand new tools.

 Yes, it’s great to have good looking pages but the real benefit for customers and yourself is in the value you can provide.

 That’s because the more value you create, the more profits you’ll make and the better results customers will get.

-As I mentioned before I’ll also continue to use Wishlist Member for securing my customer download areas and in addition sometimes some other themes (in particular Canvas from Woothemes which is really excellent) for overall WordPress designs as well.
+As I mentioned before I’ll also continue to use Wishlist Member for securing my product download/membership areas together with other themes for nice clean site layouts (I’ve particularly enjoyed using Canvas from Woothemes for this).

-Finally, I’m a huge fan of Hybrid Connect.
+Finally, I’m a huge fan of Hybrid Connect (also from the creators of Content Builder).
 This features the best wizard type editor I’ve ever seen (really quite incredible!) and although I personally just tend to use it for optin forms on the sidebar of blogs it is definitely worth checking out.

 What do you think?
 I’d love to hear your thoughts and to reiterate all views are welcome.
 It’s a matter of personal preference and in this post you’ve heard mine, nothing more, nothing less… Cheers, Rob